asliacer23/LynxSchoolSupply/PASSWORD_RECOVERY_GUIDE.md

 1. Make sure you're using your new password
 2. Clear browser cache
 3. Try in incognito/private window
+4. Verify the email address used matches your account

 ## Related Files
 - `/src/features/auth/pages/LoginPage.tsx` - Links to forgot password